AsunaMT/MyStudyProject/README.md

 # MyStudyProject
-To record my project in college.
+To record some of lab in college.